vanilla-dpup/woof-CE/README.md

 * coreutils, util-linux, etc' are not replaced with symlinks to busybox, because this breaks compatibility with the upstream distro.
 * busybox init, /etc/inittab, plogin, autologin, etc' are replaced with a simple init implementation (see woof-code/rootfs-petbuilds/init).
 * Legacy cruft is removed from the init script (/etc/rc.d/rc.sysinit) and it's much faster.

+## Configuration Files

+### /etc/environment

+This file defines environment variables for the user's interactive shell and all descendant processes, including the compositor.

+Among other things, this file defines the dwl background and window border color.

+### ~/.libinputrc

+This file defines input device (mouse and touchpad) settings.

+For example, to enable left-handed mode:

+	LIBINPUT_DEFAULT_LEFT_HANDED=1

+### ~/.xkbrc

+This file defines keyboard settings.

+For example, to enable English and Hebrew with Alt+Shift to switch between the two:

+	XKB_DEFAULT_LAYOUT=us,il
+	XKB_DEFAULT_OPTIONS=grp:alt_shift_toggle

+### ~/.config/autostart/swayidle.desktop

+This configures auto-start of swayidle, which turns off the screen after 600 seconds of inactivity.

+You can disable swayidle by deleting this file, or change the interval via ~/.config/swayidle/config.

+### ~/.config/autostart/swaybg.desktop

+This configures auto-start of swaybg and defines the background color or image to display.

+### /etc/init.d/trim

+This script runs at boot time and implements periodic TRIM.

+To disable it:

+	chmod -x /etc/init.d/trim

+### /etc/rc.d/rc.local

+This script can be used to run extra initialization steps at the end of the boot process.

+### ~/.dwlinitrc

+This script runs as dwl's child process and handles application auto-start.